Top 3 Marketing Automation Strategies

 In general, that means more engaged users on your site, more customers every month, and more revenue.

 If you’d like to pursue lead qualification, you have two major options at your disposal.
-They can work independently from one another, but you can also use them together for better results.
+They can work independently of one another, but you can also use them together for better results.

 Analytics data is your first source of information for lead qualification.